Who we are

-Administrator – Simone is administrator for BSG Clinical Services & Standards and BSG IBD Registry supporting the administration of the IBD Registry, including its Project Group, Board and Strategy Groups.
+Administrator – Simone is administrator for BSG Clinical Services and Standards and BSG IBD Registry supporting the administration of the IBD Registry, including its Project Group, Board and Strategy Group.

 Funding for the IBD Registry has been provided by: the British Society of Gastroenterology, AbbVie, Allergan, Celltrion, Dr Falk, Janssen, MSD, Napp, Otsuka, Pfizer, Pharmacosmos, Shire, Takeda, Tillotts and Vifor as well as private donors.
 We would like to thank all of these organisations and individuals for their invaluable support.